-The present paper is not focussed to detailed analyses in terms of predictions of the EAS developments from Monte Carlo simulations and to a comparison of different theoretical high-energy interaction approaches like VENUS [35],

-QGSJET [29] and SIBYLL [36].
-These models, continuously in the process of refinement, are generators implemented into the Karlsruhe EAS Monte Carlo code CORSIKA [27].
+The present paper is not focussed on detailed analyses in terms of predictions of the EAS developments from Monte Carlo simulations and to a comparison of different theoretical high-energy interaction approaches like VENUS [37], QGSJET [30] and SIBYLL [38].
+These models, continuously in the process of refinement, are generators implemented into the Karlsruhe EAS Monte Carlo code CORSIKA [28].
 However, the presented results provide a coherent experimental basis for serious tests considering simultaneously the three main EAS components, not only concerning the interaction but also the particle propagation procedures.
 It may be noted that the muon lateral distributions are experimentally given for three different energy detection thresholds of the registered muons, thus implying also some sensitivity to the low energy spectrum.
 Most valuable for such tests are observations based on the hadronic component.
-An example of first analyses in this scope were presented in [37] and a remarkable agreement of lateral distributions of hadrons for primary protons and Fe nuclei was observed.
-In particular, the absence of peculiar features, in contrast to earlier observations by Danilova et al. [16] and Arvela and Elo [18] can be stated, even at energies as high as 10 PeV.
+An example of first analyses in this scope were presented in Ref.
+[39] and a remarkable agreement of lateral distributions of hadrons for primary protons and Fe nuclei was observed.
+In particular, the absence of peculiar features in contrast to the earlier observations by Danilova et al. [17] and Arvela and Elo [19] can be stated even at energies as high as 10 PeV.
 Such results support the trust in a correct handling of the particle propagation and of the development of the hadronic component at least for hadron energies above 50 GeV.
-More detailed comparisons of lateral distributions with CORSIKA simulations are under study and will be subject of a forthcoming publication.
+More detailed comparisons of lateral distributions with CORSIKA simulations are under study and will be the subject of a forthcoming publication.